massiveL0L/Synapse-Y/README.md

 ##A project designed to mimic the synapse UI because well, if you live under a rock visit the wiki page :D

 Github, **this is** not **about roblox**
+Users who are looking for the roblox version read only the bolded words